mike-moores/react-to-web-api/README.md

-# A starter React project that includes a web API
+# A example React project that calls a local web API

-This is a starter project that uses webpack to transpile and bundle ES6 React code.
-This project also includes a web API exposed through Express.js.
+This is a starter project that illustrates React components consuming a web API.

 ## Steps